 Supported by The Danish Arts Foundation, Knud Højgaards Fond, HAUT, William Demant Fonden, Dansk Skuespillerforbund, Wilhelm Hansen Fonden, Dansk Danseteater, Københavns Kommune: Københavns Scenekunstudvalg and Vesterbro Lokaludvalg.

-Thanks to Jette Büchsenschütz.
+Thanks to Lili A. Blum, Andreas Haglund, Sophia Mage and Jette Büchsenschütz.

 You must be logged in to post a comment.